HarshaSrirangam/HMDB-traverser/README.md

 ## **Requirements**
 - Latest version of Python
 - Selenium and webdriver-manager installed via pip
-- Latest version of Google Chrome, Edge, or Firefox
+- Latest version of Google Chrome, Firefox, or Microsoft Edge

 ## **Instructions to Use**
 1. Download all files from this folder.